jontsu-efa/DXCleanCode/README.md

 psql < schema.sql
 ```

+Should you not have PostgreSQL installed, you can use this script https://github.com/hy-tsoha/local-pg made by the University of Helsinki for personal development purposes.
+If you have a Mac, the easiest way is to use https://postgresapp.com.
+Alternatively, you can find instructions on the official PostgreSQL website at https://www.postgresql.org.

 To install the necessary dependencies and start the development server, execute the following commands in your terminal.
 Make sure you are in the root directory of the application:

 ```bash